Driving the quiet gravel tracks will give you a different view of the Eungella and Mackay Highlands area.

 See also the Eungella and Mackay Highlands Discovery Guide (also available from the information kiosk at Broken River).

 Pine Grove to Broken River

 Details: This is a winding drive along a sealed road, suitable for conventional vehicles.
 Drive through lush rainforest, past Sky Window and through open pasture to Broken River.
 Fern Flat camping area, at Broken River, is accessible to walkers and conventional vehicles.
 Commercial cabin-style accommodation is available at Broken River Mountain Resort.

 Broken River to Crediton Hall

 Time: 20min drive

 Details: Drive from rainforest to Crediton's quiet farming communities along unsealed roads accessible to conventional vehicles.
 Please watch for walkers along the roads.
 From Broken River, drive south along the winding Eungella Dam Road for 3km and take a left turn into Crediton Loop Road.
 Turn right after the Wishing Pool Circuit track entrance and continue along this road 3km to Crediton Hall.
 This area is suitable for a day-time picnic stop with tables and toilets as part of the vehicle-accessible camping area managed by the Mackay Regional Council; see the Crediton Hall camping information page for more details.

 Distance: 33.3km one way

-Details: This drive passes through farming communities to open woodland and is on steep gravel roads suitable only for 4WD vehicles.
-Please watch for walkers on shared roads.
+Details: Pass through farming communities to open woodland on steep gravel roads, suitable only for 4WD and high clearance vehicles.
+Please watch for walkers along the roads.
 Head south-west along Crediton Loop Road and admire tall stately rose gums more than a century old.
 Turn left into Eungella Dam Road and travel 4.7km before taking another sharp left into Cockies Creek Road.
-This road takes you to a series of rough tracks up to Denham Range camping area.
+This road takes you to a series of rough tracks leading to Denham Range camping area.

 Denham Range to Moonlight Dam